chen4119/sambal.dev/content/doc/guides/render.md

 ```

-Just plain old Javascript template literal but with some powerful features built in.
+But with some powerful features

 __Render an array__